ansible-collections/amazon.aws/docs/community.aws.route53_module.rst

 Synopsis
 --------
-- Creates and deletes DNS records in Amazons Route53 service
+- Creates and deletes DNS records in Amazons Route 53 service.